-he Special Programs and Legislative Affairs Division includes the Loss Prevention and Control, Alternative Dispute Resolution, Achieving a Better Life Experience (ABLE), Forfeiture, and Financial Literacy programs.
+he Special Programs and Legislative Affairs Division includes the Achieving a Better Life Experience (ABLE), Forfeiture, Retirement Income Security Task Force, and Financial Empowerment for Women programs.
 Legislative Affairs works closely with the Legislative Council Service to ensure that issues important to STO are addressed in committees and during the legislative session.